How can I archive and remove old reports from my hard drive? Print E-mail

 • When all the files you wish to archive are selected, right-click the group of highlighted files and Copy them.
 This saves them to the windows clipboard for pasting elsewhere.

 Now that those files are no longer in your data folder, it will make future backups from inside 3D smaller and faster.
+However records of your jobs is still present in Office Management so that you may easily look up prior jobs info when needed and use existing contacts with new jobs.

 If you later need to access a particular inspection report file you archived: